A quick and comforting Canadian-style yellow split pea soup recipe for busy days.

 Here is a recipe inspired by the traditional nourishing dish that fed the first French Canadian settlers in the early colonization years.
-These days, the soup is mostly served in Sugar Shack dining venues but people also like cooking the old, comforting dishes at home.
-This soup is made with yellow split peas and the flavour is characterized by the seasoning of Salted Preserved Herbs, or herb blends that includes savory.
-My adapted and simplified recipe is vegetarian and a lower in fat version than the ancient dish (often associated with the old days wood choppers and logger men) that was slow cooked with salted lard, ham hock, or any type of ham.
-When winter comes, my husband and I, part-time vegetarians or what is now called “flexitarians”, have this soup often as a week-days meal.
-I also love the fact that it is quick to make (no need to soak or pre-cook split peas), and economical.
-This warm dish gives plenty of energy and nutrients, with the protein of the peas and the veggies filling the belly to do some regular winter chores like cutting and stacking wood.
-Which is great, since out in the bush, in the foothills of the Snowy Mountains, most people have a fire-place as the main home heater.
+These days, the soup is mainly served in Sugar Shack brunches, but people also like cooking the old, comforting dishes at home.
+This soup is made with yellow split peas, and the flavour is characterized by the seasoning of Salted Preserved Herbs, or herb blends that include savoury.
+This simplified recipe is suitable for vegetarians and lower in fat than the ancestral dish (often associated with the old days of woodchoppers and loggermen).
+Slow-cooked with salted lard or ham hock, this soup was made with seasonal supplies that last for a long winter, like carrots, onions and whole yellow dried peas.
+During the colder months, we have this quick version of soup with yellow split peas, often as a weekday meal.
+It is economical and easy to make as it does not require soaking or pre-cooking the split peas.
+This warm dish gives plenty of energy and nutrients, with the protein of the peas and the veggies, and it is much better than any canned soup.
+Since out in the bush, in the foothills of the Snowy Mountains, most people have a fireplace as the primary home heater.
 Winters might not be as cold as the ones I know in Québec, but you’d be surprised how important the wood and fire aspect is to our life in Australia.
-We are all “home-lumberjacks”, and we want soup!
+We are all “home lumberjacks”, cutting and stacking wood, and we want soup!